pfeilbr/heroku-node-worker-playground/README.md

 # heroku-node-worker-playground

-example of running a long lived worker process on heroku
+example of running a long lived worker process on heroku that is not a web app/server

 ## Prerequisites